top of page

 • Versatility

-Available in many colors, sizes, and patterns, polished porcelain can mimic natural stone or wood, giving you design flexibility.
+Available in many colors, sizes, and patterns, polished porcelain can mimic natural stone or wood.
+This gives you design flexibility.

 Cons of Polished Porcelain